edawson/gram/model.md

  - SC:i number of softclipped bases
  - MQ:i mapping quality
  - FQ:Z FASTA/Q file containing read sequence (not required for omitting sequence)

+## The GRAB (Graph read alignment, binary) format
+GRAB exists to compress GRAM to a smaller format (i.e. it has the same relationship to GRAM as SAM does to BAM and VCF does to BCF).

+GRAB has the following changes compared to GRAM:
+Begins with a magic.
+Followed by the number of headers.
+Followed by the number of records.
+No prepended 'A' before alignments.